-Pioneer Generation Station Unit I achieved commercial operation on September 4, 2013, and Lonesome Creek Station Unit I achieved commercial operation on November 8, 2013.
+Pioneer Generation Station Unit I achieved commercial operation on September 4, 2013, and Lonesome Creek Station Unit I reached commercial operation on November 8, 2013.
 In February 2014, McLaughlin & McLaughlin retained Spire to assist with the schedule delay analysis on behalf of Wanzek Construction for the Lonesome Creek Station and Pioneer Generation Station project.
-Spire assisted in performing a time impact analysis (TIA) to quantify and allocate the days of delay that occurred during each project.
+Spire assisted in performing a time impact analysis (TIA) to quantify and allocate the days of delay during each project.
 In addition, Spire developed time impact narratives and a presentation of findings, including demonstrative aids for each project.

 Spire’s experts specialize in analyzing construction delays and disruptions to identify liability, validate claims, quantify damages, and assist with resolving disputes.
 Spire employs critical path method (CPM) techniques to identify and quantify schedule delays using standard industry means and methods.
 One of the techniques Spire’s experts utilize is Time Impact Analysis (TIA). – Spire leverages this modeled technique to analyze each delay and/or disruption event individually in chronological order to calculate its impact.
 This method quantifies each delay based on the schedule immediately before and after a delay event took place.